Bounds on Average Effects in Discrete Choice Panel Data Models: Further discussion of the bounds

 To illustrate the points made here, we consider a brief simulation exercise.
 Let

 where $\varepsilon_{it}\sim \mathrm{Logit}(0,1)$ and $x_{it}$ is discrete uniform with support $[0,\mathcal X -1]$.
 Then, $X_{it}$ can take on one of $|\mathcal X|$ equidistant values between 0 and 1.
 We consider $|\mathcal X|\in\{6,12\}$.
-The analysis for either case is based on 1000 replications of panels with $T=2$, $N=200$.
+The analysis for either case is based on 1000 replications of panels with $T=2$, $n=200$.
 The average effect of interest is as in \eqref{AvTreatmentEffect}.
-For each replication, we obtain the estimated sharp identified set and our outer bounds based on the construction in Section~\ref{sect:boundconstruction}.
-Then we report the 2.5\% and 97.5\% sample quantiles of these quantities across all replications.\footnote{ The outer bounds presented here, based on the construction in Section~\ref{sect:boundconstruction}, provide much narrower bounds than the simple analytical expressions in \eqref{AnalyticalBounds0}-\eqref{AnalyticalBounds}.
-This is not surprising, given that our bounds utilize stronger model assumptions.} Doing so enables us to compare the limits of the estimated confidence intervals, without estimating the confidence bands directly.
+For each replication, we obtain the estimated sharp identified set and our outer bounds based on the construction in Section~\ref{sect:boundconstruction}.\footnote{ The outer bounds presented here, based on the construction in Section~\ref{sect:boundconstruction}, provide much narrower bounds than the simple analytical expressions in \eqref{AnalyticalBounds0}-\eqref{AnalyticalBounds}.
+This is not surprising, given that our bounds utilize stronger model assumptions.} Then we report the 2.5\% and 97.5\% sample quantiles of these quantities across all replications.\footnote{More precisely, the reported $2.5\%$ sample percentile for the estimated identified sets corresponds to the $2.5\%$ sample percentile of the estimated lower bounds (of identified sets) across all replications.
+Similarly, the reported $97.5\%$ sample percentile corresponds to the $97.5\%$ sample percentile of the estimated upper bounds (of identified sets) across all replications.
+The sample percentiles for the outer bounds are obtained analogously.
+See also Section \ref{sec:archident} in the Supplementary Appendix for more information on the calculation of the identified set results.} Doing so enables us to compare the limits of the estimated confidence intervals, without estimating the confidence bands directly.
 Results are presented in Figure \ref{fig:comb1}.
 When $|\mathcal X | = 6$, the lower and upper $2.5\%$ percentiles of the estimated bounds of the identified set provide valid coverage.
-However, when $|\mathcal X|$ increases to 12, the same percentiles do not even include the average effect itself almost all the time.
+However, when $|\mathcal X|$ increases to 12, the same percentiles fail to include the average effect itself almost all the time.
 This reflects an underlying bias in the estimation of the sharp identified set.
 The outer bounds are immune to this issue, and still provide valid coverage.
 This example illustrates that, although the outer bounds are not sharp, they can be more reliable in inference compared to estimators of the sharp identified set itself.
 The results suggest, as expected, that issues arise as the cardinality of the support of the covariate increases.
 Therefore, the case with continuous $X_{it}$ will be subject to more pronounced issues.